Momentum investing can give you an edge to earn better returns. That was the conclusion of a recent article by Brett Arends for Marketwatch. To wit:

 - IShares Value ETF (IVE) as the “value” proxy.

-For our analysis, we calculated the growth of $1 invested in each ETF from January 2014 on a nominal capital appreciation basis only.
+For the purposes of our analysis, we calculated the growth of $1 invested in each ETF from January 2014 on a nominal capital appreciation basis only.

-At first blush, the obvious choice for investors was momentum when compared to the S&P 500 or value.
+At first blush, the clearly obvious choice for investors was momentum when compare to the S&P 500 or value.

-At the end of 2020, Danaher Corp (DHR) and Thermo Fisher (TMO) were among the top 10 holdings as the market chased healthcare-related stocks due to the pandemic.
-By September 2021, with the steepening yield curve and developments related to vaccines and bitcoin, Paypal (PYPL), Moderna (MRNA), and major banks dominated the top 10.
-By the end of 2021, PayPal was replaced by Nvidia (NVDA), Costco (COST), and accounting stocks.
+For example, at the end of 2020, Danaher Corp (DHR) and Thermo Fisher (TMO) were in the top 10-holdings as the market was chasing heathcare related stocks due to the pandemic.
+However, by September 2021, as vaccines, bitcoin, and the yield curve was steepening, Paypal (PYPL,) Moderna (MRNA,) and major banks dominated the top-10.
+Just a couple of months later, Paypal is gone, Nvidia (NVDA), Costco (COST) and accounting stocks have been added.

 Again, momentum seems to be the obvious choice.